Utrecht: Demographics

-Utrecht city had a population of 361,924 in 2022.
-It is a growing municipality and projections are that the population will surpass 392,000 by 2025.
+The city of Utrecht had a population of 361,924 in 2022.
+It is a growing municipality, and projections are that the population will surpass 392,000 by 2025.

 Utrecht has a young population, with many inhabitants in the age category from 20 and 30 years, due to the presence of a large university.
-About 52% of the population is female, 48% is male.
+About 52% of the population is female and 48% is male.
 The majority of households (52.5%) in Utrecht are single-person households.
-About 29% of people living in Utrecht are either married, or have another legal partnership.
+About 29% of people living in Utrecht are either married or have another legal partnership.
 About 3% of the population of Utrecht is divorced.